 The most common today are Irregular and Fiada.
 The diversity of its techniques allows a huge adaptability to each work and an artistic covering that covers

-This great diversity of techniques, is an array of artistic works covering streets and squares of Portugal, stone carpets, customizing each alley, street or avenue, with original and exclusive details of the Portuguese culture.
+streets and squares of Portugal, with fine lacy carpets that customize each alley or avenue, in original and exclusive details of Portuguese culture.